doc-pixel-music/Thereminou/README.md

 ![Thereminou](https://github.com/LivestockPixel/Thereminou/blob/main/Thereminou.jpg)

-Thereminou is inspirated by the famous electronic instrument : **The Theremnin**.
+Thereminou is inspirated by the famous electronic instrument : **The Theremin**.
 You'll find here all the sources to build your own **audio-reactive cyber-cat**.
-Thereminou is a really lightweight device that can send MIDI message throw a Wifi network (with RTPmidi).
+Thereminou is a really lightweight device that can send MIDI messages throws a Wifi network (with RTPmidi).
-This controler is based on 2 ultrasonic sensors that read the distance between your hand and the box, then send MIDI control message based on this distance value.
+This controller is based on 2 ultrasonic sensors that read the distance between your hand and the box, then send MIDI control message based on this distance value.

 ## Required Components:
 - ESP8266 Board